realm/realm-SharedTasks/README.md

 The rest of this tutorial will show you how to:
   1. Setup a new Realm-based project from scratch using Cocoapods
   2. How to adopt and setup a free Realm utility module called `RealmLoginKit` which allows you to easily created multi-user ready applications with almost zero coding
-  3. Learn about the management and application of permissions to Realms and how to intrpspect permissions for users.
+  3. Learn about the management and application of permissions to Realms and how to intropspect permissions for users.
   4. Demostrate how to implement a sharing system using the user's private Realm file by manipulating permissions to ensbling syncing of data without using a central shared Realm.

 The bulk of this tutorial will cover some of the salient points surrounding managing Realms, and retreival of and application of permissions to Realms to alow the sharing of tasks between users.
 The fully implemented version of the application source code is too long to capture in a tutorial (and would be very tedious and error prone to type in); a completed verson of the Realm SharedTasks application can be downloaded from the the following URL:  [https://github.com/realm-demos/realm-SharedTasks](https://github.com/realm-demos/realm-SharedTasks)

 In order to successfuly complete this tutorial you will need a Macintosh running macOS 10.12 or later, as well as a copy of Xcode 8.2.3 or later.

 First, [install the MacOS bundle](get-started/installation/mac) if you haven't yet.
-This will get you set up with the Realm Mobile Platform including a local copy of the Realm Object Server and let you launch the macOS version of RealmTasks.
+This will get you set up with the Realm Mobile Platform including a local copy of the Realm Object Server.

 Unless you have already have the Realm Object Server running, you will need to navigate to the downloads folder, open the Realm Object Server folder and double-click on the `start-object-server.command` file.
 This will start the local copy of the Realm Object Server.
 After a few moments your browser will open and you will be prompted to create a new admin account and register your copy of the server.
-Once you have completed this setup step, you will be ready to being the Realm Tasks tutorial, below.
+Once you have completed this setup step, you will be ready to begin the Realm Shared Tasks tutorial, below.

 ## 1. Create a new Xcode project